mdejong/MetalPrefixSum/README.md

-# MetalElias
+# MetalPrefixSum

-A GPU based Elias gamma decoder for iOS on top of Metal, adapted from Basic Texturing example provided by Apple.
-This decoder is known to work on iOS and should work on other Metal capable hardware.
+A GPU based parallel prefix sum implementation that operates on byte values.
+Supports both inclusive scan and exclusive scan.

 ## Overview

-This project is adapted from a Metal huffman implementation.
-See [MetalHuffman] https://github.com/mdejong/MetalHuffman
+This project demonstrates how Metal can be used to implement code to apply a delta to image data.

 ## Status

-This encoder/decoder implementation of GPU based Elias gamma decoding is a test of parallel block based decoding speed.
+This encoder/decoder implementation of GPU based delta is a test of parallel block based decoding speed.

 ## Decoding Speed